AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW1ENGR399.md

 ## B.
 ### (i)
 On pages 25-26, Kant distinguishes between “hypothetical” and “categorical” imperatives.
 In your own words, can you explain this distinction?

+> [!Ans]
+> Hypothetical imperative relies on some sort of goal for the action.
+Whereas categorical impertatives do not.
+For example, a hypothetical imperative is "If you want to do well in classes then you should study alot", suggesting one to study to achieve success.
+Whereas a categorical imperative is "Never tell lies", which doesn't depend on a concrete goal to explain.

 ### (ii)
 Toward the bottom of page 15, and onto page 16, Kant introduces his famous “categorical imperative” (though he doesn’t use that term just yet).
 His argument is that you and I—indeed, any rational being—can determine what is morally right or wrong through thought alone; that is, by using our reason or rationality to work through a kind of “algorithm.”
 Here is what you should do: